DrMaxPower/PF1/README.md

 # Art Portfolio

 Hello and welcome to Art Portfolio.
-On this website, you will find a collection of photos presented in a calm full, and stress-relieving way.
+On this website, you will find a collection of photos presented in a calmful, and stress-relieving way.
 Art Portfolio is divided into an urban collection and a nature section giving you some photos from Sweden, mostly Stockholm.
 There is also an info link that leads you to some information about the creator.

 So have a preferred drink and take a moment!